 So how does all that help you?

 My knowledge of these many approaches keeps enhancing my expertise and experience.
-In turn, that means I understand how to help you with a wide range of difficulties, from anxiety and depression to isolation, bereavement and loss or trauma.
+In turn, that means I understand how to help you with a wide range of difficulties, from anxiety and depression to isolation, bereavement and loss or developmental attachment trauma.